Look, it’s no secret that I’m a picky reader and I tear books to shreds like it’s my fucking job. (It’s not and I don’t get paid for this.)

 Back of the Book: Cassandra Bowden is no stranger to hungover mornings.
 She’s a binge drinker, her job with the airline making it easy to find adventure, and the occasional blackouts seem to be inevitable.
 She lives with them, and the accompanying self-loathing.
 When she awakes in a Dubai hotel room, she tries to piece the previous night back together, already counting the minutes until she has to catch her crew shuttle to the airport.
 She quietly slides out of bed, careful not to aggravate her already pounding head, and looks at the man she spent the night with.
 She sees his dark hair.
 His utter stillness.
 And blood, a slick, still wet pool on the crisp white sheets.
 Afraid to call the police—she’s a single woman alone in a hotel room far from home—Cassie begins to lie.
 She lies as she joins the other flight attendants and pilots in the van.
 She lies on the way to Paris as she works the first class cabin.
 She lies to the FBI agents in New York who meet her at the gate.
 Soon it’s too late to come clean—or face the truth about what really happened back in Dubai.
 Could she have killed him?
 If not, who did?

-My Fucking Thoughts: The whole novel hinged on one plot point that I thought was rationally flimsy – the idea that Cassie would doubt the story of why her one-night stand was murdered that was told to her by the FBI, and go to bat for someone she didn’t know, putting her life in danger with the FBI and the Russian government.
-All of that because the victim washed her hair before they had sex.
+My Fucking Thoughts: The whole novel hinged on one plot point that I thought was rationally flimsy – the idea that Cassie would doubt the story of why her one-night stand was murdered. as told to her by the FBI, and go to bat for someone she didn’t know, putting her life in danger with the FBI and the Russian government.
+All of that because the victim washed her hair before they had sex??

 What you would not do is say, “You know, FBI man?
 I think you’re wrong.
 He washed my fucking hair.
 MY HAIR.
 You’ve got this all wrong and I’m going to prove it!”
 Read my full review here.

-Oh lord, even writing up this post has given me some rage vapours.
+Oh lort, even writing up this post has given me some rage vapours.
 I need to sit down.
+Oh, I am sitting down.

 What were your least favourite books of the year?
 I need to know so I can avoid them or adjust my expectations accordingly.